$0 Florida Micro-School & Pod Kit — Start Your Learning Pod Legally

 Florida passed HB 1285 to unlock thousands of new locations for your micro-school.
 Churches, museums, community centers, and commercial spaces are now explicitly available without fighting local zoning boards or applying for special use permits.
 The Personalized Education Program (PEP) puts up to $8,000 per student into Education Savings Accounts your families can use to pay your tuition.
-But nobody has packaged Florida's regulatory maze into a usable, step-by-step guide that tells you exactly how to build a compliant, fundable micro-school from scratch — until now.
+But nobody has packaged Florida's regulatory maze into the one thing founders actually need — a sequenced, step-by-step roadmap from LLC formation through your first enrolled student — until now.

 You want to pull together a handful of neighborhood families, create something small and intentional, and give your children the learning environment the public school system refuses to provide.
 Maybe your child has ADHD and the IEP battles have exhausted you.
 Maybe you're a former teacher who left the system and wants to serve your community without surrendering control to a franchise network.
 Maybe you're secular, and every quality co-op in your area requires a statement of faith.
 Whatever the reason, you've arrived at the same conclusion: I need to build this myself.